Your address will show here +12 34 56 78

 THE FIX:

 Adopt an electricity-free life—maybe move to a remote shack on the beaches of Bali?
 Just kidding.
 There’s not much you can do when A/C is virtually everywhere in the summer, except try to redirect the air from blowing on your face as much as possible.
 If you’re traveling, push the air vents in your car away from your face or twist the airplane’s vent above your seat closed.
-And try adding a portable humidifier (the Hey Dewy Portable Facial Humidifier is honestly great) to your life—keep it on your desk, in the cupholder in your car, wherever.
+And try adding a portable humidifier (the is honestly great) to your life—keep it on your desk, in the cupholder in your car, wherever.
 That bit of moisture can help offset some of the A/C’s drying effects.

 REASON #3: